Qumulo/docs/qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.md

 ```

-## To Create and Configure a NotifyGroup
+## Step 2: Create and Configure a NotifyGroup
 Use the `./alerts notifygroup_add` command and specify the NotifyGroup's name, description, and the events for which the NotifyGroup receives notifications.
 In the following example, the `NotifyOnHardwareChange` group receives notifications for all hardware state change events.

 ```bash